Data-Epic/precious-retail-analytics-pipeline/README.md

    | 10002     | 10000.50               | 250.12                   | 10.00     | 500.00    |
    | 10003     | 8500.75                | 212.54                   | 5.00      | 400.00    |
    | ...       | ...                    | ...                      | ...       | ...       |

+5. **Exit when you're done:**
+Enter `.exit` to exit the duckdb CLi.
+Then, use CTRL+C to close the docker interactive mode.
+You can stop the container if you want to.

 ### Customization